 Fourteen (14) specimen trees are included in this variance request.
 Trees 16, 17, 20, 21, 22, 23, 24, 28 and 29 are proposed for removal due to their proximity to the proposed houses, utilities, fire department access, driveway stormwater management devices, and necessary grading.
+Trees 9 and 12 are intended to be saved but are included with this variance request for removal due to percentage of critical root zone disturbed.
+The roots of trees 9 and 12 may be limited beneath the existing driveway and the proposed disturbance from replacing the existing driveway with pervious pavement may be minimal.
+Trees 9 and 12 are both in good condition.
 All specimen trees proposed for removal are in fair/good condition except for Tree 17 which is in fair/poor condition.
-Although trees 6, 9, 12, 18 and 19 will be impacted their removal will not be necessary.
-All five (5) specimen trees that are proposed to be retained are in good condition.
-The following charts indicate the specimen trees proposed for removal and the proposed amount of root zone disturbance to each of the five (5) specimen trees to be retained.
+Although trees 12, 18 and 19 will be impacted their removal will not be necessary.
+All three (3) specimen trees proposed for removal and the proposed amount of root zone disturbance to each of the three (3) specimen trees to be retained.

-In summary, the applicant is requesting a variance for the impact to fourteen (14) specimen trees, of which nine (9) are proposed for removal.
+In summary, the applicant is requesting a variance for the impact to fourteen (14) specimen trees, of which eleven (11) are proposed for removal.